-The Society's Constitutional Law Sub-committee welcomes the opportunity to consider and respond to the European Union (Withdrawal) bill.
-The Sub-committee has the following comments to put forward for consideration at Second Reading in the House Commons on 7 and 11 September 2017.
+The Society's Constitutional Law Sub-committee welcomes the opportunity to consider and respond to the House of Commons Exiting the European Union Committee European Union (Withdrawal) bill inquiry.

 General Comment

 The UK's exit from the EU is arguably the most significant constitutional development to affect the UK since 1945.
 The UK's exit from the EU has so many significant aspects including economic, financial, legal, social, and cultural, which will affect every person living in the British Isles and it has as much potential to affect people living in the EU in some ways which are known and understood and in other ways which are currently unpredictable.
 The impact of the change however will also have a breadth, depth and far reaching effect for the immediate future and for several years to come.